Breeding and Lifespan

 Rabbit Reproduction

-Rabbits breed in brushy young-forest habitat./J. DePue
+New England cottontails breed in brushy young forest habitat./J. DePue

 Gradually increasing day length in spring spurs the onset of reproduction.
 Males chase each other to establish dominance.
 In encounters between the sexes, a female may at first face off in a threat posture and strike out at a male with her forepaws.
 As courtship proceeds, the two sexes may jump over one another, or one rabbit may leap into the air while the other darts beneath it.
-Breeding occurs from late March into August and September; during that span, a female may produce several litters of young.
+Breeding occurs from late March into August and September; during that span, a healthy female may produce several litters of young.

 Before giving birth, a mother cottontail makes a nest by digging a depression in the ground about 5 inches wide and 4 inches deep.
 She lines the depression with grass and fur from her body, then adds a covering of twigs and leaves.
 Nests are built at night, in brush or among dense vegetation on the forest floor.